comuline/api/README.md

 ### Deployment

+1. Rename the `wrand.example.toml` to `wrangler.toml` and fill the necessary information

-1. Create a new PostgreSQL database in [Neon](https://neon.tech/) and copy the connection string value as `DATABASE_URL` in your `.production.vars` file
+2. Create a new PostgreSQL database in [Neon](https://neon.tech/) and copy the connection string value as `DATABASE_URL` in your `.production.vars` file

-2. Run the database migration
+3. Run the database migration

 ```bash
 bun run migrate:apply
 ```

-3. Sync the data and populate it into your remote database (once only as you needed)
+4. Sync the data and populate it into your remote database (once only as you needed)

 ```bash
 # Please do this in order